HomeLabineer/audio-converter/README.md

 3. By default, the ThreadPoolExecutor uses the number of CPUs on the machine as the number of threads in the pool.
 You can explicitly set the number of threads by passing the `--max_workers` parameter.
 If you have 8 cores, try 4 or 6 to prevent maxing out all cores.
 Leaving this setting on default can max out all CPU cores easily as ffmpeg wants to work as quickly as possible.

+4. The `--no-preserve-metadata` flag allows you to disable metadata preservation from the original files during conversion.
+By default, the script preserves metadata, but in cases where you want to discard this information, you can use this flag.
+Example usage: `--no-preserve-metadata`.

 ---

 ## Examples